jactor-rises/archived-actions/release-git/README.md

-This action is strongly influenced by [Endbug/add-and-commit][https://github.com/EndBug/add-and-commit] but do not require running a docker image and do not require to specify the name and email of the committer, but will use the information from the author of the head commit on this action run.
+This action is strongly influenced by [Endbug/add-and-commit][https://github.com/EndBug/add-and-commit] but do not require running a docker image and do not require to specify the name and email of the committer.
+This information will be gathered from use the information from the author of the head commit.